Doane Academy: Endowment

-In January 2015, the school announced that Henry Rowan (1923–2015) and his wife Eleanor, long-time benefactors, gifted $17 million toward the endowment fund of Doane Academy, with the proceeds available to the school in perpetuity.
+In January 2015, Henry Rowan (1923–2015) and his wife Eleanor, long-time benefactors, gifted $17 million toward the endowment fund of Doane Academy, with the proceeds available to the school in perpetuity.
 The school's current endowment is $28 million.

 With previous Rowan gifts and other donations, the school was able to erect and furnish Rowan Hall (2015).
 It connects Scarborough Hall (1912) and Odenheimer Hall (1868), unifying the campus.

 Campus

 Doane Academy is located on a campus of 15.11 acres at the western end of the City of Burlington and is situated along the banks of the Delaware River in an area also known as The Green Bank.
 It includes among its structures three buildings listed on the National Register of Historic Places, including the Chapel of the Holy Innocents.
 This has been classified as the first Gothic cruciform church in the United States.
 The building has been recorded in the Historic American Buildings Survey (HABS), with measured drawings held by the Library of Congress.
 The chapel houses a fine example of an early, 2 manual, mechanical action pipe organ.
 Originally built by Hall and Labaugh in 1854 and rebuilt by George Jardine and Son in 1900, it was restored in 2012 by Patrick J Murphy and Associates.
 In 2019, Doane Academy acquired the two properties associated with the former Elias Boudinot Elementary School, which are contiguous to the Doane Academy campus.
 This acquisition, which includes land that had been sold by the academy to the city in 1955, grows the campus by about fifteen percent.